 What Impact Does It Have On SEO?

-Google says that their goal with the Knowledge Graph is to, “Go beyond keyword matching to understand the people, places and things you care about, and deliver them straight to you.”
+Google says its goal with the Knowledge Graph is to “Go beyond keyword matching to understand the people, places, and things you care about, and deliver them straight to you.”

-They want to provide searchers with the information they are looking for without them having to click through to a website.
+They want to provide searchers with the information they are looking for without having to click through to a website.
 This is great news for SEOs!
-We no longer have to rely on getting that coveted first organic result in order to get our brand in front of searchers.
+We no longer have to rely on getting that coveted first organic result to get our brand in front of searchers.

 The Knowledge Graph is also great for voice search.
-With the increasing popularity of voice assistants like Amazon Echo and Google Home, searchers are using natural language to ask questions.
-This is where the Knowledge Graph can really shine.
+With the increasing popularity of voice assistants like Amazon Echo and Google Home, searchers use natural language to ask questions.
+This is where the Knowledge Graph can shine.

 Google can use the information in the Knowledge Graph to answer a searcher’s question directly, without the need to click through to a website.

 For example, if someone asks their Google Home, “What is the founder of Tesla?”
-Google will be able to answer that question using the information in our Knowledge Graph listing.
+Google can answer that question using the information in our Knowledge Graph listing.

 What’s the Difference Between Google’s Knowledge Graph, Rich Results, and Featured Snippets?

 Google’s Knowledge Graph is not the only structured data that can appear in search results.
-Google also uses something called “rich results” to enhance the search experience.
+Google also uses “rich results” to enhance the search experience.

 Rich results are similar to the Knowledge Graph, but they are generated from the content on your website.
 They can include things like: